calcoderreay1996/calcoderreay1996/README.md

-- 👋 Hi, I’m @calcoderreay1996
+- 👋 Hi, I’m Callum Reay
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning java and c#
+- 📖 I’m studying computing at MTU Kerry
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me is at github
+- 📫 How to reach me is on GitHub and LinkedIn

 <!---
 calcoderreay1996/calcoderreay1996 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.